flutter/devtools/packages/devtools_app/lib/src/shared/release_notes/README.md

 To add release notes for the latest release, create a PR with the appropriate changes for your release (see example [PR](https://github.com/flutter/website/pull/6791)).

 Test these changes locally before creating the PR.
-See [README.md]() for getting setup to run the Flutter website locally.
+See [README.md](https://github.com/flutter/website/blob/main/README.md) for getting setup to run the Flutter website locally.

-One you are satisfied with the release notes, stage the flutter website on firebase and point the DevTools release notes logic to this staged url.
+One you are satisfied with the release notes, stage the Flutter website on Firebase and point the DevTools release notes logic to this staged url.

-### Staging your changes on firebase
+### Staging your changes on Firebase
 In the flutter/website directory, open [_config.yml](https://github.com/flutter/website/blob/main/_config.yml#L2)
 and replace `https://docs.flutter.dev` with `https://flutter-website-dt-staging.web.app` (line 2).